tearust/teaproject/obsidian/_2_user_manual/README.md

 ![[Pasted image 20231212175457.png|200]]

 If you are not logged in, the circled icon will appear as a login icon.
 The icon displayed on the header bar represents the current Metamask address/account connected to this page.
-To learn more about the Metamask connect feature, refer to [[_a_Metamask connect| Metamask connect]].
+To learn more about the Metamask connect feature, refer to [[_a_Metamask connect|_a_Metamask connect]].
 {% endtab %}

 {% tab title="Web" %}